-Begin your journey along the country's largest rails to trails conversion project at O'Neill, Nebraska.
-Following this path allows you to step back in time and explore the route taken by travelers heading west in the 19th century.
+Begin your journey along the country's largest rails to trails conversion project.
+Following this 321-mile long path allows you to step back in time and explore the route taken by travelers heading west in the 19th century.
 Old mile markers and telegraph poles still stand along the route, and a few historic buildings such as the Neligh Mills remain.
 Learn more about the trail at:

-The University of Nebraska State Museum in Lincoln offers archaeological and paleontological exhibits and programs for children and adults.
-For more information, call 402-472-2642, or visit its Web site at: www.museum.unl.edu/museum_info/index.html.
+University of Nebraska State Museum in Lincoln offers archaeological and paleontological exhibits and programs for children and adults.
+One of their special events, Sunday with a Scientist, occurs monthly throughout the year and is an opportunity for both kids and adults to learn about subjects such as paleontological sites, solar energy, and interesting animals.
+For more information, call 402-472-2642, or visit its website at: www.museum.unl.edu/museum_info/index.html.

-The Leary site was an archaeological site first discovered by William Clark.
+The Leary Site was an archaeological site first discovered by William Clark.
 Although the site is not open to the public, its artifacts can be viewed online.
-For more information, visit its Web site at: www.cr.nps.gov/nr/travel/lewisandclark/lea.htm.
+For more information, visit its website: www.cr.nps.gov/nr/travel/lewisandclark/lea.htm.

 BACK TO STATE-BY-STATE GUIDE